Skip to main content

 info

-The upside of this approach is that it's easier to implement and use some platform-specific features like savedState (you can still use them for KMP though) The downside is that you lose KMP compatibility.
+The upside of this approach is that it's easier to implement and use some navigation-specific features like savedState (you can still use them for KMP though) The downside is that you lose KMP compatibility.
 If you have plans to make your ViewModels multiplatform, it is advised to use the delegated approach instead, which is only slightly more verbose.

 Delegated ViewModels